devendra1002/Student-Data-Entry-System/README.md

 - Master.Java, Phd.Java and Scientist.Java:
   All these classes are child class of PostGraduate class (i.e. all these classes extends PostGraduate class).
   Multilevel Inheritance carried out here.

+- DataEntrySystemGuiBased.jar:
+  This is executable file which is created using MainClass.java file.
+  File with extension (.jar) can be used to run the complete software without an IDE.

 # Concepts covered and Requirements:
 - Encapsulation